 Breakthroughs in synthesis could evoke new material concepts.
 For example, graphene together with a variety of single-layer structures have substantiated and popularized the 2-D materials [1].
 On the other hand, varying the attributes affiliated with existing conceptions could help discover new types of compounds.
 For example, the finding of high-entropy alloys (HEA) [2, 3] was motivated by the idea of tuning the number of alloy constituents and concentrations, which are two basic attributes based on present concepts of alloys.
 Such synthesis-conception duality is essential for material development, and the dual aspects are mutually inspiring.
-The recent discovery and study of $AeAFe_4As_4$ (A = alkali, Ae = alkaline earth) 1144-phase compounds [4-11] is such an example.
-Its synthesis implied creating quaternary compounds by judicious combinations of related ternary materials $AFe_2As_2$ and $AeFe_2As_2$ ; on the other hand, choosing and varying the cation attributes can yield broader intermetallic compounds, as conceptualized in this work.
+The recent discovery and study of $AeAFe_4As_4$ (A = alkali, Ae = alkalineearth) 1144-phase compounds [4-11] is such an example.
+Its synthesis implied creating quaternary compounds by judicious combinations of related ternary materials AFe_2As_2 and $AeFe_2As_2$; on the other hand, choosing and varying the cation attributes can yield broader intermetallic compounds, namely hetero-crystals (HC), as conceptualized in this work.

 The 1144-phase (Fig. 1(a)) can be regarded as alternating cation layers in the 122-phase being replaced by hetero-cations [4].
 Stoichiometrically, it is equivalent to 50% doping of $AeFe_2As_2$ by A (or A by Ae).
-However, this view obscures that Fe-As layers have been significantly altered due to cation polarization in 1144-phases, which sets it apart from 122-phases [12-14].
-Compared with 122-phases, 1144-phases feature distinct parameters (e.g., bonding angles, pnictogen heights) above and below the transition metal (TM) layer (Fig. 1(b)).
-Consequently, the n-glide plane across the Fe-layer disappears, and the space group is reduced from I4/mmm in 122-
+However, the ordered substitution sets it apart from randomdoping alloys [12-14] and poses an intriguing conjecture: such ordered quaternary compounds might widely exist for the right combination of building blocks.
+Compared with 122-phases, 1144-phases feature distinct parameters (e.g., bonding angles, pnictogen heights) above and be-

 FIG. 1. (color online): (a) The crystal structure of the 1144phase.
 If A, B sites are occupied by the same cations, it becomes the 122-phase (b) Structure parameters with broken glide symmetry. (c) Charge transfer from cation-layers to TM-layers. (d) Schematic charge distribution of KCaRu4P4.
 The layers of K+ and Ca2+ take positive charges; each TMlayer takes -1.5e per unit cell.
-Pn stands for pnictogen and TM stands for transition metals phases, to P4/mmm in 1144-phases [8].
-This fact might be relevant to the emergence of hedgehog spin textures [7], low-dimensional superconductivity (SC) [11], FM-SC coexistence [15], suppressed $T_c$ with pressure [16], and disputed nematic behavior [7, 14, 17, 18].
+Pn stands for pnictogen and TM stands for transition metals low the transition metal (TM) layer (Fig. 1(b)).
+Consequently, the n-glide plane across the Fe-layer disappears, and the space group is reduced from I4/mmm in 122phases, to P4/mmm in 1144-phases [8].
+This fact might be relevant to the emergence of hedgehog spin textures [7], low-dimensional superconductivity (SC) [11], FM-SC coexistence [15], suppressed T_c with pressure [16], and disputed nematic behavior [7, 14, 17, 18].
 Besides, the 1144 crystal surface has been suggested to be a platform for testing the Majorana zero modes [19, 20].